codypaternostro/RemotePro/docs/en-US/Show-Camera.md

 playback of recorded sequences, and diagnostics overlay on the video feed.
 Users can select cameras by ID, through a direct camera object, or via user interface dialogs.
+Please see link for original script from joshooaj who inspired all of RemotePro from sharing this incredible function.

 ## EXAMPLES